Why Diversity Matters

 Many students value the opportunity to meet and learn from different ethnic and racial groups, which is possible at a diverse institution such as this one.

-Take a Deeper Look at Ethnic Diversity at Azusa Pacific
+Take a Deeper Look at Racial Diversity at Azusa Pacific

 If the data is present, the following chart will display Azusa Pacific undergraduate student diversity.